abderrahmaneTahar/department-space/README.md

 # dipartment-space
-an application allow teachers and students to communicate ,publish or chat about the department relevant topic and classes...ect
+an application allow teachers and students to communicate ,publish or chat about the department relevant topics and classes...ect